 use.typekit.net) or Monotype (

 fast.fonts.com) it is interesting to note that on desktop they tend to be as fast or slightly faster than Google Fonts, but are noticeably slower on mobile.
 Conventional wisdom has generally held that the tracking scripts used by those services substantially slow them down, but that is apparently less an issue today than it has been in years past.
-While it's true that we are measuring site performance and not necessarily font hoster performance, those tracking scripts impact font loading on the client so it seems relevant to include these observations.
+While it’s true that we are measuring site performance and not necessarily performance of the font host, those tracking scripts impact font loading on the client so it seems relevant to include these observations.

 Self-hosting fonts on the same domain as the website can be faster, as we discovered for this very website, however this is not always the case as the data shows.

 It wouldn’t be sound to infer causality between hosting strategy from the above data, as there are other variables that may confound the relationship.
 But, putting that aside, we find that adding the self-hosting fonts doesn’t always lead to better performance.
 Hosted font solutions often perform a number of optimizations (like subsetting, removing OpenType features, and ensuring the smallest possible font format) that may not always be replicated when self-hosting.